DRIFT PLATFORM SERVICE LEVEL AGREEMENT

-“Downtime” means any period during which Customer is unable to access the Drift Services, as measured at the Drift network by industry standard tools, due to an Issue which prevents the majority of Customers from accessing the Drift Services, expressly excluding Scheduled Downtime.
-Drift’s obligations do not extend to Downtime, Issues or errors that are caused by a) Third party hardware or software; b) Use of the Drift platform or services in violation of the terms of the Agreement; or c) Use of the Drift platform or services other than in accordance with any Acceptable Use Policy or the express instructions of Drift.
+“Downtime” means any period during which Customer is unable to access the Drift Platform, as measured at the Drift network by industry standard tools, due to an Issue which prevents the majority of Customers from accessing the Drift Platform, expressly excluding Scheduled Downtime.
+Drift’s obligations do not extend to Downtime, Issues or errors that are caused by a) Third party hardware or software ancillary to the Platform; b) Use of the Drift Platform in violation of the terms of the Agreement; or c) Use of the Drift Platform other than in accordance with the Drift Acceptable Use Policy or the express instructions of Drift.

 “Issue” means a single, reproducible issue or problem affecting the functionality of the Drift Services for Customer.

 “Service Level Credit” or “SLC Credit” means a credit that may be available to Customer if Drift fails to maintain its uptime objective as outlined below.

 “Scheduled Downtime” means a scheduled time period in which the Drift Services are unavailable for use and upon notice to Customer where practical.
 Scheduled downtime shall not exceed more than four (4) hours in any given calendar month.